csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_05_PTSD.md

 ### **What We Know**
 - PTSD results from exposure to traumatic events and involves both biological and psychological components.
+- What makes it stand out is how long it invades or impacts a person's life after the event itself
+- Key symptoms: intense sense of distress or physical symptoms when thinking of the incident
+- Another hallmark is avoidance
 - Certain populations (e.g., veterans, assault survivors) are at higher risk.

 ### **What We Don’t Know**